Course Catalog » Course Listing for Pharmacy Integrated Sciences

 Instructor(s): J. Chun Prerequisite(s): none

-Restrictions: 1st year pharmacy students Activities: Direct - Lecture, Direct - Independent Study, Direct - Conference, Online - Web-based course work, Student - Lecture
+Restrictions: 1st year pharmacy students Activities: Direct - Lecture, Direct - Independent Study, Direct - Conference, Student - Lecture

 This Inquiry Immersion course within the Bridges Curriculum is a two-week block that includes foundational didactics, a selective mini-course, and scholarship skill-building.